What is my NetID?

 How do I change my Netid password or what if I have forgotten my password?

 A: If you know your password, please visit, OIT's self-service site.
-Once you log in, you can change your password, update your directory entries. or secuirty questions.
+Once you log in, you can change your password, update your directory entry. or set your security questions.
 If you have not yet received your NetID or have lost or forgotten it, please call the OIT help desk at (919) 684-2200.

 How can I access my email when I am away from Duke?